luiinge/maven-fetcher/README.md

 building a tool that handles plugins that are provided as Maven artifacts, and you need to download and including them in your classpath dynamically.

-There is already a library solving this situation: [Aether][1].
-However, its API is proven to be a bit overwhelming for casual clients.
-The *Maven Fetcher* library is **wrapper** around it exposing a simpler API that should be enough for basic usage, as well as adding the capability of configure the fetching process externally using property files.
+There is already a library solving this situation: [Aether][1], which was later migrated to [Apache Maven Artifact Resolver][2] according this [official announcment](https://projects.eclipse. org/projects/technology.aether/reviews/termination-review).
+However, this API is arguably a bit overwhelming for casual clients.
+The *Maven Fetcher* library is **wrapper** around `Apache Maven Artifact Resolver` exposing a simpler API that should be enough for basic usage, as well as adding the capability of configure the fetching process externally using properties.

+> **NOTE**
+> Since version `1.1.0` the underlying implementation uses components of `Apache Maven Artifact
+> Resolver` instead of `Aether`.

 Usage
 -----------------------------------------------------------------------------------------